foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_help_func.rst

 Get Number of Accumulator Guard Bits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These functions return number of accumulator guard bits for a specific MAC (multiply-and-accumulate)
+These functions return the number of accumulator guard bits for a specific MAC (multiply-and-accumulate)
 variant.
 An addition might result in an overflow if all bits of operands are used and both operands
 hold the maximum (or minimum) values.
 It means that an extra bit is required for this operation.
-But if sum of several operands is needed (accumulation), more than one extra bit is required to
+But, if a sum of several operands is needed (accumulation), more than one extra bit is required to
 ensure that the result does not overflow.
-This function returns the number of such extra bits used
+This function returns the number of such extra bits needed
-in accumulation for MAC-based kernels.
-See :ref:`quant_accum_infl` section for more info.
+in the accumulation for MAC-based kernels.
+See :ref:`quant_accum_infl` section for more information.
 Separate functions exist for each combination of input operands.

-Function prototype
+The function prototype:

 .. code:: c